Islandora-Collaboration-Group/ISLE/docs/install/install-environments.md

 #### Production

 * Used for remote (non-local / cloud) hosting of a Production site.
 Site and collections are public and accessible to the world.

+* Please read through the `docker-compose.production.yml` file as there are bind mount points that need to be configured on the host machine, to ensure data persistence.
+There are suggested bind mounts that the end-user can change to fit their needs or they can setup additional volumes or disks to match the suggestions.

 * To use this environment, change the values in the Activated ISLE environment lines (5 - 8) to match the values described below and save the file.